5152Alotobots/5152_Template/docs/mkdocs/docs/index.md

 # Team 5152 Robot Code Documentation

 Welcome to the comprehensive documentation for Team 5152's robot code.

-This documentation provides an in-depth look at our robot's sophisticated control and automation systems.
+If you are starting the new season from scratch, checkout the [quickstart guide](/5152_Template/quickstart)

+Javadocs can be found [here](/5152_Template/javadoc)